Bear Brook State Park Is One Of The Largest Of The State Parks In New Hampshire

 Over 10,000 acres in size, Bear Brook is the largest developed state park in New Hampshire.
 Many of the present day facilities were built during the 1930`s by the Civilian Conservation Corps.

 Where the park now stands was once the original site for the town of Allenstown.
 However, following a period of heavy logging during the 1880`s the site of the town shifted westwards.
+As you hike round the park, nowadays, you will come across many reminders of the old town such as stone foundations and even a cemetary. |

 A Pavilion At Bear Brook State Park